 Ultimately, we all want the best for our children.
-We want to see each child achieving their optimum academically but also with the social skills needed to ensure that knowledge is guided by a strong spiritual and moral conscience that will make a better future for all in our community and beyond.
+We want to see each child achieving their potential academically but also with the social skills needed to ensure that knowledge is guided by a strong spiritual and moral conscience, supporting children to be ready for their futures.

 Miss Beverley Minor